turingschool/curriculum/source/academy/workshops/ideabox/tdd.markdown

 rake test  # Run tests
 {% endterminal %}

+The `TestTask` automatically defined a task named `test` for us.

-Now you can run your tests with `rake test`.
+Run your tests with `rake test`.

 We can make it even easier.
+If you call `rake` without telling it which task to run, it will look for a task named `default`.
+For the moment, there is no default task, but we can define one.

 Add this to the bottom of the Rakefile:

 ```ruby
 task default: :test
 ```

-Run your tests by calling `rake` by itself.
+Run your tests simply by calling `rake` by itself:

+{% terminal %}
+$ rake
+{% endterminal %}

 Much better!
 Commit your changes.